j10ra/front-end-template/README.md

 ### What is this?
 This is a propsed templating system which will help FEDs get started on a project to maintain best practices and standards accross the team.

+The template is pre built with foundation framework - I would recomend this as it

 ### Structure

 <pre>